 There’s no doubt that this is a massive cultural change but if the current budgeting and funding model is not allowing for the flexibility your organization needs, then why are you continuing with a broken model?
 What about instead using the values and framework of Agile to create a new way of budgeting and funding?

 Want to receive best practice and informative articles like this one direct to your inbox?
-Why not sign up for our monthly newsletter?
+Why not sign up for our quarterly newsletter?

 Daniel Breston is a 50+ year veteran of IT, ex-CIO and principle consultant, multiple framework trainer, blogger, and speaker.
 Daniel is on the board of itSMF UK and is a Fellow of the British Computer Society.
 Daniel may be retired, but he will help an organization if requested.
 Not full-time, but hey!